baillieogrady/baillie-ogrady/src/pages/planning-a-custom-wordpress-theme-project-with-trello.md

 ---
 layout: ../layouts/Post.astro
-title: 'Planning a custom WordPress theme project in trello'
+title: 'Planning a custom WordPress theme project with trello'
 pubDate: 2024-01-15
 description: 'Learn a simple way to plan a custom WordPress project with Trello.'
 ---